Riovaz

-Brandon Hernandez (born March 27, 2004), known professionally as Riovaz (also stylized in all lowercase "riovaz"), is an Ecuadorian singer-songwriter and rapper from New Jersey.
+Brandon Hernandez (born March 27, 2004), known professionally as Riovaz, is an Ecuadorian singer-songwriter and rapper from New Jersey.
 He rose to popularity following his songs that blew up on TikTok "Heart Racing", "Prom Night," and "I Feel Fantastic".
 Following his success, he would later sign with Warner Records.

 Career

 2017–present: Beginnings, Prom Night & Heart Racing

 Riovaz started making music at age 13 in 2017.
 He would release his first song "Shine" through platforms such as YouTube and SoundCloud in July.
 The year following, Riovaz released his breakout single, "Prom Night" which would gain virality online, alongside "I Feel Fantastic".
 "Prom Night" would later be certified gold by the Recording Industry Association of America.
 In 2023, Hernandez would release his third extended play (EP) Disturb The Norm (2023).